 - Bitter Sweet Ending: His regeneration.
 He ended up regenerating just fine, but the last thing he ever thought of was the Master telling him to die and laughing at him.

 - Born Unlucky: Want to know how unlucky Five was?
 Everything that happens in "Caves of Androzani" is thanks to his companion tripping and falling down a hole.

 - Break the Cutie: Starts out broken due to the worst post-regeneration effects before or since that nearly drives him mad, with The Master trying to help him down the road.
-He gets better, but due to events during his run he's emotionally beat down to the point where he's not sure if he has the will to regenerate and it's only through remembering his companions and the satisfaction his death would give The Master that he does find the will to regenerate.
+He gets better, but due to events during his run, he's emotionally beat down to the point where he's not sure if he has the will to regenerate; it's only through remembering his companions and the satisfaction his death would give The Master that he gets through it.